straut12/sj4u-gh/_pages/ref/data-analysis/data-visualization.md

 nav: false
 toc: true
 ---
+Once you have data collected it is helpful to visualize it to begin analysis.
+This is where the Python data anlysis tools are extremely helpful.

 **Data Visualization**
 For more advanced data analysis options
-* **Jupyter notebook** with pandas, numpy, matplotlib, seaborn and dash as the interactive portion.
+* **Jupyter notebook** and **Google Colab** work with pandas, numpy, matplotlib, seaborn, etc in a notebook style.
+You can execute snippets of code individually and view data tables and plots.
+This allows you to work on small sections of code without having to execute the entire thing.
 * **Power BI** (microsoft windows based).
 Can import data from databases, csv, JSON, etc and do basic plotting with microsoft tools.
 Can add R/Python scripts to do more advanced box plots, histograms, heat maps, etc with plotly.
 * **dash** is Python based dashboard using plotly to do advanced box plots, histograms, heat maps.
 * **Python in excel** allows you to enter python code in an excel formula bar and execute it.
 You can then output the plot or table into your spreadsheet.
-An advantage of this is you can leverage off pandas to quickly duplicate/transform data tables without changing the original data.
-You also have access to the python statistical functions.
-Also if you already have python/jupyter/dash code for reports you can now copy these into excel (or Power BI).
+An advantage of this is you can both visualize the raw data tables while leveraging off pandas to quickly duplicate, transform, and perform statistical functions on the data.
+It also give you access to all the python plotting and statistical tools.
+If you already have python/jupyter/dash code for reports you can now copy these into excel (or Power BI).

-* streamlit is a quick and easy data visualizations.
+The general workflow I have found useful is
+1. Excel with Python for initial data analysis
+2. Jupyter Notebook or Colab for deeper analysis and/or starting to create automated workflow
+3. Python-dash for full automation of the analysis
+4. Power BI for presentation

 # Pandas
 Pandas is a python library (built on top of NumPy) that provides a tabular structure to your data for most of the advanced data visualization tools.
 Typically one of the first steps you will do is import your data from a database, spreadsheet, or csv into a pandas dataframe.
 From here you can easily duplicate the dataframe, modify, create pivots, format columns, add data, etc. An advantage of this is you can easily/quickly transform your data without affecting your original database.